 Skrillex Biography (Wikipedia)

 After releasing the Gypsyhook EP in 2009, Moore was scheduled to record his debut studio album, Bells, with producer Noah Shain.
-However, he ceased production of the album and began performing under the name Skrillex, distributing the My Name Is Skrillex EP for free download on his official MySpace page.
+He ceased production of the album, however, and began performing under the name Skrillex, distributing the My Name Is Skrillex EP for free download on his official MySpace page.
 Subsequently, he released the Scary Monsters and Nice Sprites EP in late–2010 and More Monsters and Sprites EP in mid–2011, both of which have since become moderate commercial successes.
-On November 30, 2011, he was nominated for a total of five Grammy Awards at the 54th Grammy Awards, including Best New Artist and won three: "Best Dance/Electronica Album", "Best Dance Recording", and "Best Remixed Recording, Non-Classical".
+On November 30, 2011, he received five Grammy Award nominations at the 54th Grammy Awards, including Best New Artist and won three: "Best Dance/Electronica Album", "Best Dance Recording", and "Best Remixed Recording, Non-Classical".
 On December 5, 2011, the BBC announced that he had been nominated for their Sound of 2012 poll.
 On December 12, 2011, he was also named MTV's Electronic Dance Music Artist of the Year.
-Skrillex has won a total of eight Grammy Awards and holds the world record for most Grammys won by an Electronic Dance Music artist.
-Skrillex has collaborated with Diplo to form the group Jack Ü, and with Boys Noize to form the group Dog Blood.
-Skrillex and The Game collaborated on a single named "El Chapo".
+Skrillex has won eight Grammy Awards and holds the world record for most Grammys won by an Electronic Dance Music artist.
+Skrillex has collaborated with Diplo and Boys Noize to form the groups of Jack Ü and Dog Blood respectively.
+It was announced on Moore's 29th birthday, he reunited with From First To Last and released a single named